-The Vitaceae are best known for being the family of grapes, and Cissus striata (SISS-us stree-AH-tuh) is one of the many non-grape plants that resemble this common berry.
+The Vitaceae plants are best known for being the family of grapes, and Cissus striata (SISS-us stree-AH-tuh) is one of the many non-grape plants that resemble this common berry.

 Originating in south-central Chile and parts of southern Brazil, this plant can now be found throughout South America.